Willian199/dart_ddi/README.md

 `Use Case`: Managing application-level resources, such as a network client or a global configuration.

+`Note`: PreDispose and PreDetroy mixins will only be called if the instance is in use.
+Use Interceptor if you want to call them regardless.

 ## Session
 `Description`: Ties an instance to a specific session, persisting throughout the session's lifespan.